gchq/stroom-docs/content/en/docs/style-guide/_index.md

 # Description section that goes between the page title and the list of tags for the page
 # It is also shown on the parent page, beneath the link, so it is useful for eah page to have at least a sentence summarising the page.
+# Must have a 2 char indent as it is a multi-line yaml string.
 description: >
   A guide on the house style, structure and content for this site.
   It should be viewed both in its rendered form and as source to understand how the page elements are formed.